osbuild/osbuild-composer/docs/news/unreleased/weldr-image-type-denylist.md

 # Weldr API: introduce the ablility to limit exposed Image Types by configuration

 Extend Weldr API to accept a map of distribution-specific lists of denied image types, which should not be exposed via API.
-A special name `*` can be used to match any Distribution or any Image Type.
+It is allowed to use globing patterns as Distribution and Image Type names.
 This functionality is needed to not expose image types which can't be successfully built outside of Red Hat VPN.

 The list of denied Image Types is defined in `osbuild-composer` configuration,